turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 1. `git commit -m "short message about the changes we made"` - commit the changes.
 1. `git push origin <feature name>` - Push your branch to Github.
 1. Repeat steps 4 - 10 until the feature is complete
-1. Put in a Pull Request (PR) to merge your branch into master.
+1. Put in a Pull Request (PR) to merge your branch into main.
-1. Visit GitHub and merge your pull request into master.
+1. Visit GitHub and merge your pull request into main.
-1. `git checkout master` - Switch back to the master branch.
+1. `git checkout main` - Switch back to the main branch.
-1. `git pull origin master` - Make sure that you have the most recent changes that you made on your local master branch.
+1. `git pull origin main` - Make sure that you have the most recent changes that you made on your local main branch.

 ### Practice